 Mahahual

 Mahahual is the hidden gem of the Riviera Maya.
 The beaches are beautiful and it is less visited than Tulum.
 It is a long drive to the south, towards the border with Belize and the selection of nice hotels and restaurants is more limited.
-But if you fancy the beach and have the time to make your way south, it is highly recommended!
-One of the most beautiful hotels is 40 Cañones.
+But if you like the beach and have the time to make your way south, it is highly recommended!

-This is an overview with availability and latest prices of hotels in Mahahual.
+- This is an overview with availability and latest prices of hotels in Mahahual.

 World wonder Chichén Itzá

-The city was built over a period of 600 years and consists of two parts, the old city and the new city with corresponding architectural styles.
+The city was built over a period of 600 years and consists of two parts, the old city and the new city with different architectural styles.
 In Chichén Itzá you can admire the largest ball court from the Mayan Empire, an ancient cenote, a section with 1000 identical columns and the old observatory.

 Tulum Mexico ruins